riddhichavan14/https-crypoez.vercel.app-/README.md

-# https-crypoez.vercel.app-
 🚀 CrypoEZ – Your ultimate crypto companion 💰✨.
 Track real-time prices ⚡, explore market trends 📊, and dive into detailed coin stats 🔍.
-With a clean, responsive design 📱💻, CrypoEZ keeps you connected to the fast-moving world of digital assets 🌐 — anytime, anywhere. 🔗 Open App
+With a clean, responsive design 📱💻, CrypoEZ keeps you connected to the fast-moving world of digital assets 🌐 — anytime, anywhere. 🔗 [Open App](https://crypoez.vercel.app/)